dotnet/EntityFramework.Docs/CONTRIBUTING.md

 ## Markdown syntax

-FArticles are written in [DocFx-flavored Markdown](http://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html), which is a superset of [GitHub-flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/).
+Articles are written in [DocFx-flavored Markdown](http://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html), which is a superset of [GitHub-flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/).
 For examples of DFM syntax for UI features commonly used in the EF documentation, see [Metadata and Markdown Template](https://github.com/dotnet/docs/blob/master/styleguide/template.md) in the .NET Core repo style guide.

 ## Folder structure conventions